-- Integrated Utility Services and Integrated Utility Services (Eire) that provide engineering contracting resource; - Northern Powergrid (Yorkshire) plc that provides and receives mutual support through use of staff and resources which are then recharged; - Northern Powergrid Metering that is recharged for the use of staff; - Northern Powergrid Holdings Company that provides loan financing; and - Yorkshire Electricity Group plc that operates the group intercompany treasury account.
+- Integrated Utility Services and Integrated Utility Services (Eire) that provide engineering contracting resource; - Northern Electric Plc that provides use of staff and resources; - Northern Powergrid (Yorkshire) plc that provides and receives mutual support through use of staff and resources which are then recharged; - Northern Powergrid Metering that is recharged for the use of staff; - Northern Electric Finance plc that provides loan financing; - CE Gas Limited income constitues provision of support services. - Northern Powergrid Holdings Company that provides loan financing; and - Yorkshire Electricity Group plc that operates the group intercompany treasury account.